 The existing Celtic cross and the new silhouettes will form the Frezenberg Scottish Memorial Park.

-David Sworde, whose great-grandfather fought at Flanders, is attending the event.
+David Sworde, whose great-grandfather fought at Flanders, is attending the event this summer.

-He said: “Like most people who had family members who fought in the war, I am immensely proud of my great-grandfather who selflessly risked his life to fight for his country.
+He said: “Like most people who had family members who fought in the war, I am immensly proud of my great-grandfather who selflessly risked his life to fight for his country.

 “My family was one of the lucky ones – he returned home alive, although he was gravely injured in the face when he was hit by a shell and, therefore, lost the use of his left eye.

 “I think it is fantastic that these men will be honoured for their bravery.
 It will be a poignant moment when the silhouttes are revealed.”

 On Saturday, August 19, an international Tattoo will take place, with an impressive display of sound and light.